Firdous2307/AWS-Bash-Projects/README.md

 ## Serverless To-DO-List Application

 ## Description:
-In this project, the bash script automates the creation and deployment of the serverless to-do list application.
+In this project, the bash script automates the creation and deployment of the serverless to-do list application.It deploys an AWS Lambda function for handling POST AND GET operations, sets up an Amazon DynamoDB table to store the to-do items, creates an API Gateway to expose the Lambda function via a RESTful API, and deploys the API to a production stage.

 ## Services Used:
 - AWS CLI